Table of Contents

 ADATA SU800 SATA 2TB

 We had the SU800 in an M.2 form factor earlier, but this time it’s the SATA 2.5mm drive.
 With the 2TB drive, you get speeds of up to 560MB/s read and 520MB/s write, which is the best a SATA drive can do.
 You’re also getting a DRAM cache buffer as well as dynamic SLC caching.
 It’s worth noting that speed isn’t the main priority with the SU800 2TB – it’s space.
-Gamers, for example, who don’t have an M.2 slot, will appreciate the speed bump compared to a hard drive anyways, and with this much space, this could be the best budget SSD for gaming.
+Gamers, for example, who don’t have an M.2 slot, will appreciate the speed bump compared to a hard drive anyways.

 Western Digital Blue M.2 2280 2TB